create3000/x_ite/docs/_posts/tutorials/building-shapes-out-of-points-lines-and-faces.md

 ## Summary

 - Shapes are built by connecting together coordinates
-- Coordinates are listed in a [Coordinate](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/rendering.html#Coordinate){:target="_blank"} node
+- Coordinates are listed in a [Coordinate](../components/rendering/coordinate) node
 - Coordinates are implicitly numbers starting at 0
 - Coordinate index lists give the order in which to use coordinates

-The [PointSet](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/rendering.html#PointSet){:target="_blank"} node draws a dot at every coordinate:
+The [PointSet](../components/rendering/pointset) node draws a dot at every coordinate:

 - The *coord* field value is a Coordinate node

-The [IndexedLineSet](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/rendering.html#IndexedLineSet){:target="_blank"} node draws lines between coordinates:
+The [IndexedLineSet](../components/rendering/indexedlineset) node draws lines between coordinates:

 - The *coord* field value is a Coordinate node
 - The *coordIndex* field value is a list of coordinate indexes

-The [IndexedFaceSet](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/geometry3D.html#IndexedFaceSet){:target="_blank"} node draws faces outlined by coordinates:
+The [IndexedFaceSet](../components/geometry3d/indexedfaceset) node draws faces outlined by coordinates:

 - The *coord* field value is a Coordinate node
 - The *coordIndex* field value is a list of coordinate indexes

-The [CoordinateInterpolator](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/interpolators.html#CoordinateInterpolator){:target="_blank"} node converts times to coordinates.
+The [CoordinateInterpolator](../components/interpolation/coordinateinterpolator) node converts times to coordinates.